CMSgov/ab2d/Deploy/documentation/AB2D_Deployment.md

 ## Deploy AB2D static site

-### Download PEM certificate bundle and get private key from CMS
+### Download the AB2D domain certificates and get private key from CMS

 1. Note that CMS will request a domain certificate from Entrust for the following domain